-If you Google the topic “Hook the audience with your presentation”, you’ll find plenty of public speakers and pitch experts who will give you their top 5, top 10, top (x) advice points on how to create the perfect hook.
+If you Google the topic “Presentation hook ideas”, you’ll find plenty of public speakers and pitch experts who will give you their top 5, top 10, top (x) advice points on how to create the perfect hook persuading the audience.
 I have identified commonalities and summarized the most impactful, shared and successful presentation hook ideas coming from the top experts below and I’ve enriched them with real life dedicated examples.
-Below you’ll find a long list of hook presentation ideas with a whole bunch of ready to use examples to use.
+Below you’ll find a long list of presentation hook ideas with a whole bunch of ready to use examples to use.

 When you speak at a conference, it’s very rare that you are alone.
 There might be other speakers like you, and you might not be the first one to talk.
 I like not being the first speaker, as this allows me to listen to the others carefully and improve on my own presentation.

 If somebody speaks before you, it’s always a good strategy to connect your intervention to their speech.
 Every time I’m invited to give a speech at a conference, I always request to join from the beginning, even though I’m not the first speaker.
 By doing so, I can listen to the other speakers, take notes and prepare my hook.

 By connecting your intervention to the others, you show respect to the other speakers and you demonstrate that you have been an active listener while you were in the audience; you’ll give a good example on how you expect your audience to behave during a speech.

 Moreover, you create a connection that contextualizes your intervention into the flow of the conference and you turn the separated speeches into a dialogue that you trigger by commenting on the other speeches.
 By creating a dialogue atmosphere, the audience will wake up from the previous speech and connect with you.

 Presentation hook ideas- Craft the perfect hook: conquer your audience with the following presentation hook ideas